Ingrid Vang Nyman: Career

 While known primarily just for her Pippi Longstocking illustrations, her debut as a children's book illustrator came the year before her collaboration with Astrid Lindgren.
 She illustrated a few textbooks for Lindgren as well as some books by other authors including Pearl S. Buck.

 Vang Nyman did not travel much in her life, but she held a fascination for other cultures, and particularly with children from China, Africa, India, and beyond.
 She created a series of lithographs intended for use either in a children's geography book or along with editorial pieces about the cultures depicted in them.
 In 1948, they were published in a set of prints titled Children in East and West.
 The lithographs showed a great attention to detail and knowledge of the cultures Vang Nyman was representing.
 It is possible that Vang Nyman's fascination with these cultures also influenced her style in other illustrations, as the flatness of her compositions and the bright blocks of colour could be said to resemble Japanese woodblock prints.
-She worked with her step-cousin, Pipaluk Freuchen, to illustrate her first children's book about an Inuit boy called Ivik.
+She worked with her step-cousin, Pipaluk Freuchen, to illustrate her first children's book about an Inuk boy called Ivik.

-Due to Vang Nyman's awareness of her skill as an artist and that she felt undervalued for the work she did, she demanded high and sometimes unrealistic payment in an attempt to gain acknowledgement.
+Due to Vang Nyman's awareness of her skill as an artist and that she felt undervalued for the work she did, she demanded high and sometimes unrealistic payments in an attempt to gain acknowledgement.
 This sometimes caused problems between Vang Nyman and the publisher.
-However, it would seem that there were no issues between Vang Nyman and Astrid Lindgren, as Lindgren said of Vang Nyman; "Every author who has been fortunate enough to find a congenial illustrator for their book, would be eternally grateful to that artist".
+However, it would seem that there were no issues between Vang Nyman and Astrid Lindgren, as Lindgren said of Vang Nyman, "Every author who has been fortunate enough to find a congenial illustrator for their book, would be eternally grateful to that artist".